 Last week I when I was covering the Pediatric Ward in our local hospital I managed an 18 month child who nearly drowned in a backyard Koi pond.
-The water was only a few inches in depth.
+The water was only a few inches deep.
 The child was found face down in the water and it wasn’t known how long he was under water.
 According to the records, other children at the house were watching the child and the parents were inside.

 It took 25 minutes to resuscitate the child in the Pediatric Intensive Care Unit.
 He was on a ventilator for a few days, had complications of low blood pressure, and developed seizures in the ensuing days with an abnormal EEG but normal brain MRI.
 His diagnosis was Hypoxic Ischemic Encephalopathy, in other words, he had brain damage due to lack of oxygen.
 Once he was stable, he was transferred to the General Pediatric ward where I managed his care.

 His neurological prognosis does not appear promising, he just lies in the bed moaning, does not make eye contact, it’s difficult to say if he even recognizes his mother, does not grasp items, and has difficulty taking food orally.
 Now he’s being fed through a naso-gastric tube.
 We’re hoping with lots of physical and occupational therapy, he may get back some of his developmental milestones.

 This is a very sad example of a preventable near-drowning accident.
 Unfortunately I have heard the same story more times than I care to remember; parents were not supervising the child or the child was out of their sights for “just a minute.”
 It just takes seconds for a child to slip face down into a tub, pool, or pond.

 Every year thousands of children drown or nearly drown in pools, bathtubs, and backyard ponds.
 In California, it is the leading cause of accidental death in children less than 5 years old.

 - 77 percent of the time the children were missing 5 minutes or less before they were found drowned or submerged.